hms-dbmi/pic-sure-all-in-one-db-auth/README.md

 On the Configuration tab click the button to the right of the Initial Configuration Pipeline job.
 It looks something like a clock with a green triangle on it.
 You will then be asked for the following information:

-AUTH0_CLIENT_ID - This is the client_id of your Auth0 Application

-AUTH0_CLIENT_SECRET - This is the client_secret of your Auth0 Application

-AUTH0_TENANT - This is the first part of your Auth0 domain, for example if your domain is avillachlab.auth0.com you would enter avillachlab in this field.

-EMAIL - This is the Google account that will be the initial admin user.
+EMAIL - This is the email address that will be the initial admin user.

 PROJECT_SPECIFIC_OVERRIDE_REPOSITORY - This is the repo that contains the project specific overrides for your project.